Pacific fisher (Martes pennanti)

 The U.S. F&WS and CDF&G are currently working on development of a website that will allow the public access to real time information about the status of the fisher translocations.
 Read more about the project in the document files listed at the end of this page.

-July 21, 2009 - California Department of Fish and Game issued a Notice of Determination to go forward with the plan to capture 40 fishers over a three year period, place radio transmitter collars in them on them, and release them on SPI forest lands in the Stirling Tract region of Butte County.
+July 21, 2009 - California Department of Fish and Game issued a Notice of Determination to go forward with the plan to capture 40 fishers over a three year period, place radio transmitter collars in them, and release them on SPI forest lands in the Stirling Tract region of Butte County.

 January 9, 2009 - The California Department of Fish and Game has released a Notice of Intent (Jan.
 9) to approve a controversial plan to permit the capture and release of 40 Pacific fisher on lands owned by Sierra Pacific Industries (SPI) in the Northern Sierra Nevada.
 The plan provides the company with assurances of no new restrictions on logging activities within the 250 square mile region where the release will occur (the "Stirling Tract") -- even if the Pacific fisher is listed under the Endangered Species Act in the future.
+Conservationists and scientists agree that the plan makes no sense.
+Why not simply introduce the fisher on national forest lands?

 Read SFL's comments here.